Geoc2022/Geoc2022.github.io/content/experiments/track_active_users.md

   setInterval(updateCounter, 10000); // update every 10 seconds
 </script>

 This page tracks the number of active users currently viewing it.
-It uses a simple serverless function to count the number of users and display it in real-time.
+It uses a simple serverless function to count the number of users and displays it in real time.